 Struct Methods

 Move Compiler supports receiver syntax, which allows defining methods which can be called on instances of a struct.
-This is similar to the method syntax in other programming languages.
-It is a convenient way to define functions which operate on the fields of a struct.
+The term "receiver" specifically refers to the instance that receives the method call.
+This is like the method syntax in other programming languages.
+It is a convenient way to define functions that operate on the fields of a struct, providing direct access to the struct's fields and creating cleaner, more intuitive code than passing the struct as a parameter.

 Method syntax

-If the first argument of a function is a struct internal to the module, then the function can be called using the . operator.
-If the function uses a struct from another module, then method won't be associated with the struct by default.
-In this case, the function can be called using the standard function call syntax.
+If the first argument of a function is a struct internal to the module, then the function can be called using the . operator on instances of that struct.
+However, if the function uses a struct from a different module for the first argument, then the method won't be associated with the struct by default.
+In this case, the . operator syntax is not available, and the function must be called using standard function call syntax.

-When a module is imported, the methods are automatically associated with the struct.
+When a module is imported, its methods are automatically associated with the struct.

 module book::hero;